Serving Local Communities Through Technical Service Programs

 National Hurricane Program

-Baltimore District is home to the National Hurricane Program Office, which centrally manages all Corps technical support as part of the Federal Emergency Management Agency’s (FEMA) National Hurricane Program.
-Within this program, the Corps and FEMA work with the National Oceanic and Atmospheric Administration (NOAA) to conduct hurricane evacuation studies with the ultimate goal of helping local communities understand their evacuation timeline.
+Baltimore District is home to the National Hurricane Program Office, which centrally manages all USACE technical support as part of the Federal Emergency Management Agency’s (FEMA) National Hurricane Program.
+Within this program, USACE and FEMA work with the National Oceanic and Atmospheric Administration (NOAA) to conduct hurricane evacuation studies with the ultimate goal of helping local communities understand their evacuation timeline.

 For more information on the National Hurricane Program, please contact Tom Laczo at 410-962-6773, or Thomas.D.Laczo@usace.army.mil.